pcjapan/kqjalt/user/pages/04.reports/03.2021-05-08/reports.md

 In our May presentation, the presenters demonstrated the importance of critical thinking in the classroom and how activities encouraging such thinking have been incorporated  as an integral part of lesson plans.

-The presentation started with the question of “what is critical thinking?”
+The presentation started with the question of "what is critical thinking?"
 This was defined as the examination of something to make a judgment in order to solve a problem.
 Such thinking is important for academia as it is the key to academic success.

 Important aspects of critical thinking include: